awvwgk/montecarlo-lj/README.md

-# montecarlo-lj
+# Monte Carlo Simulation
+## for Lennard-Jones systems
-A Monte Carlo simulation for LJ-particles currently under development
+A Monte Carlo simulation for LJ-particles (currently under development)

-Usage: ruby main.rb
+Usage: ruby main.rb input-file

-currently you have to place an input-file named data.inp and a xyz-file named data.xyz in the present working directory
+provide an input with the nessecary parameters (take a look at the example), also provide an start geometry as xyz file with the same file name.